jgraph/www.diagrams.net-source/_posts/2018-10-07-export-svg.md

 SVG images load quickly, especially when compared to loading diagram images in other formats.
 You can embed an SVG image exported from diagrams.net in a website, document or even a WordPress site if you have installed a plugin that support the upload of SVG files.

 SVG or Scalable Vector Graphics is a file format that defines vector-graphics using the XML markup language, similar to the ``.drawio`` file format used for diagrams created in diagrams.net.
 SVG images can be enlarged or shrunk without losing quality or introducing pixellation, unlike ``.JPG``, ``.GIF`` and ``.PNG`` image formats.
-Because SVG uses XML code, non-image code can be embedded in these files, which has resulted in them not being supported on certain platforms (like WordPress) without third-party plugins.
+Because SVG uses XML code, non-image code can be embedded in these files, which has resulted in them not being supported on certain platforms without third-party plugins.

-You must disable text formatting and word wrap on all labels in your diagram before you export it to the SVG image.
-This makes sure that the text in your diagram will display correctly.
+To make sure your SVG diagram displays correctly when embedded your SVG diagram in an online platform that does not support foreign objects in SVG files, [disable _Text Formatting_ and _Word Wrap_ on all text elements in your diagram](/blog/diagrams-in-wordpress.html).

 ## Prepare your diagram for export